 I’ll summarize my trip although I won’t share too many of the personal moments – those are better left to be lived and remembered and kept to myself.

 The hardest part but also the most special part of this trip was the last few days.
 On Saturday morning, my grandma passed away at the age of 93 with my aunt and uncle by her side.
 She had Alzheimer’s for several years and the last few months were especially difficult.
 I knew about a week ago that she wasn’t going to be around for much longer and so with the timing of my trip and my flights I was fortunately able to make it to New Glasgow for her funeral and I got a lot of time with my family which I am so thankful for.
-Because of my travels, I do ok visiting my family, but it’s not often that we are all together so it was really special, as difficult and as sad as it was, being around family was the only way I would have wanted it.
+Because of my travels, I do ok visiting my family, but it’s not often that we are all together so it was really special.
+As difficult and as sad as it was being together for my grandma’s funeral, being around family was the only way I would have wanted it.
 I was asked to read a poem my mom wrote for my grandma at the funeral so that was a really special moment for me.
 Although I regularly speak in front of 500+ kids, it’s completely different when you are speaking from the heart and are full of sadness and grief.
 It was a beautiful poem and I’m so proud of my mom for being such a beautiful and talented poet.
 A lot happened unexpectedly the final few days of my trip but as with every trip I take, I’m going home a different person in a good way.